-Our Journey, and how we got to where we are today
+Our Journey and how we got to where we are today

-Twenty-one years ago when my children were babies I faced the daunting task of navigating “how to feed my family a healthy diet”.
+More than twenty-five years ago, when my children were babies, I faced the daunting task of navigating “how to feed my family a healthy diet.”
 When fax machines came on the scene (yes, I’m that old), I decided to maintain my role in the music business and move to the farm to live off the land.
 Once the actual farming began, I realized that standard practices didn’t align with how I wanted to feed my young family.
-Throughout the next few years, my journey wended through many food landscapes — including a two year adventure through the land of veganism with its TVP (textured vegetable protein for those fortunate enough not to know), soy meat, soy cheese, and enough tofu and salads that it’s a miracle my children still speak to me.
+Throughout the next few years, my journey wended through many food landscapes.
+Those times included a two-year adventure through the land of veganism with its TVP (textured vegetable protein for those fortunate enough not to know), soy meat, soy cheese, and enough tofu and salads that it’s a miracle my children still speak to me.

 As soon as I refocused from healthy profits to healthy products, our farming life transformed into something akin to a Wendell Berry novel.
 When my farming centers on what benefits my family and my customers, the long arm of wellness reaches back and touches the animals, the farm, the land, the community, and the environment.